LFDMCreations/blog_lafindumois/readme.md

 Migrations are executed in the order they come.
 Therefore, an error occurs and the migration is (partially) aborted when calling a `foreign_key` in a `create_table` function, referencing a table that is created in a subsequent `create_table` function.
 See the file `./db/migrate/002_create_authors.rb` for an example of this.
 Likewise, the lines of code that create join tables must be placed after the code that creates each table.

 Create all migrations.
 Be as complete as you can be.
 Although migrations allow altering the database structure by adding or removing tables or columns, the migration files provide helpful information on the database structure.
 Therefor, readibility of those files is important.

-As per the recommendation in the documentation: **you should not modify any migration that has been run on the database**.
+In addition, as per the recommendation in the documentation: **you should not modify any migration that has been run on the database**.

 #### Run the migrations ####